fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

       - secret: JZ/C/Z7ucq22dt/zjx2kEuDBN0iLjqfz
 ```

+TODO(mna): document the team-specific configuration options (webhooks and integrations can probably link to the same configs in the organization settings, same for agent options with a mention that those apply only for this team, and then there's just enroll secrets).

 ## Organization settings

 The following file describes organization settings applied to the Fleet server.
 A detailed explanation of all supported fields is given after the example YAML file, which does not show all possible options.